You know, we're always trying to help here on the EIP network.

 First Amendment, freedom of the press.

-So anyway, here's CBS and ABC now, both in one week, with uh uh publishing stories that clearly damage ongoing efforts to limit the ability of the Iranians to actually ratchet up a nuclear program.
+So anyway, here's CBS and ABC now, both in one week, with publishing stories that clearly damage ongoing efforts to limit the ability of the Iranians to actually ratchet up a nuclear program.

-Uh we know senators have leaked, Patrick Lahey has leaked.
+We know senators have leaked.

-But the bottom line is this I think everybody's trying to make sense of why in the world Democrats are going so bonkers here over Gonzalez, the attorney general.
+I think everybody's trying to make sense of why in the world the Democrats are going so bonkers here over Gonzalez, the Attorney General.

-What he didn't do anything wrong.
+Witty didn't do anything wrong.

 Throw aside whether or not you think he's competent or not.